 Learn how to order professional translations via Phrase from our third-party translation vendor partners, Gengo and TextMaster.

 When managing your translations with Phrase you can work with your own team of translators or just order professional translations from our translation partners.

-Please note that ordering translations requires Manager permissions.
+Please note that ordering translations requires Admin or Project Manager permissions.

 Ordering translations is simple.
 The translations are ready in a matter of hours to days and they will be part of your localization resources instantly: